andraugust/andraugust.github.io/classical-mechanics.md

 $$

-Here, $$L = T - V$$  is the _Lagrangian_ and $$A$$ is the trajectory's _action_.
-Although this is usually called the principle of _least_ action, technically we are solving for an extrema, which may be a maximum, so maybe better to call this the principle of _stationary_ action instead.
+Here, $$L = T - V$$  is the _Lagrangian_ and $$A$$ is the trajectory's _action_, which is a scalar.
+Although this is usually called the principle of _least_ action, it's really a statement about trajectories on an action-extrema, so sometimes it's called the principle of _stationary_ action  instead.

-The extrema trajectory satisfies the Euler-Lagrange equation:
+The stationary trajectory satisfies the Euler-Lagrange equation:

 $$